chasefinch/data-enum/README.md

 An alternative to the built-in Python `enum` implementation.
 Data enums allow you to:

-- Associate data with enum members
+- Associate data with enum members without using tuple-based initialization
 - Add secondary unique keys
 - Lookup enum members by secondary unique keys